laurafiig/crystal-collector-game/README.md

-Crystal Collector Game
+#Crystal Collector Game

-homework number 4, reccomended option
+homework number 4, recommended option

 An interactive game for web browsers using jQuery